TheEdgeOfRage/logfmt/README.md

   -f, --filter=         Filter fields (key=value comma separated) -n, --no-color        Disable color output
-  -c, --force-color     Force color output, even when outputting to a pipe -s, --keep-empty      Keep lines with no field present selected by output or with all excluded
+  -c, --force-color     Force color output, even when outputting to a pipe -k, --keep-empty      Keep lines with no field present selected by output or with all excluded

 Help Options:
   -h, --help         Show this help message